 Additional InformationThe Placement Manual is based upon the 'Student Placement (Internship)

-and Research Project Regulations' of the Faculty of Earth and Life
+and Research Project Regulations' of the Faculty of Science and the

 Duration of the internship is 5 months (30 EC) and may, under certain

-circumstances, be elongated to 36 EC (see AER and/or Placement manual).
+circumstances, be extended to 36 EC (see TER and/or Placement manual).

 It is not allowed for your literature thesis and internships to take

-place on the same or on a highly similar subject.
+place on the same or on a highly similar subject or with same

 |Period||Ac.
 Year (sept)|